ehacke/simple-cached-firestore/README.md

 Here is a blog post on [validated models in Node](https://asserted.io/posts/type-safe-models-in-node), and why they are useful.

-### Create a Validated Class
+### Create a Model

-At minimum, the class has to fulfill the following interface:
+At minimum, the model has to fulfill the following interface:

 ```typescript
 interface DalModel {